AdobeDocs/contributor.en/help/introduction.md

 # Contributor Guide Overview for Adobe Documentation

-## What is Collaborative Documentation
+## What is Collaborative Documentation?

 During 2019, all the technical documentation and enablement content for Adobe Experience Cloud is transitioning to a new platform, based around open source principles, utilizing Github, Markdown and Adobe Experience Cloud solutions, including Adobe Experience Manager, Analytics, Launch and Target.